• Menu

 Then put on a couple of movies, mark where you want all the nail heads to go (I did them every 1/2″), and go nuts!
 Not gonna lie–it was a lot of nailing.

-DIY Upholstered Headboard with Nailhead Trim
+How to DIY Fabric Headboard, DIY Upholstered Headboard with Nailhead Trim

 Here is the finished product!

-DIY Upholstered Headboard with Nailhead Trim
+DIY Upholstered Headboard with Nailhead Trim, How to DIY Fabric Headboard

 And here it is in our master bedroom.
-To see more DIY project detail (how we did the wall moulding, sconces, pillows, etc), subscribed and stay tuned–I’ll be posting more detail on our Master Bedroom renovation soon.
+To see more DIY project detail (how we did the wall molding, sconces, pillows, etc), subscribed and stay tuned–I’ll be posting more detail on our Master Bedroom renovation soon.
 Here are more of my DIY posts.

-How to DIY Upholstered Headboard
+How to DIY Fabric Headboard

-Ready-Made Amazon Alternatives
+Ready-Made Upholstered Headboards — Amazon Alternatives

 If you’ve lost your nerve to DIY – check out these Ready-Made Alternatives